How to choose the right career coach/consultant (even if you’re not sure you need one yet.)

 This one might just be me…

-But, if I’m going to be working with someone for several hours a month for 6 months on The Personalised Redesign, it’s just more fun if we have a laugh every now and then.
+But, if I’m going to be working with someone for several hours a month for a few months in The Personalised Redesign programmes, it’s just more fun if we have a laugh every now and then.

 WEIRD FACT: I used to be a bereavement volunteer for an amazing charity called CRUSE.
 My time with them reaffirmed for me the idea that grief and humour are located right beside each other in our bodies.